Crystalline cohomology of rigid analytic spaces: Cohomology over

 At last, the quotient ring $A/(I^m,J^m)$ is given as

 So we get

 \end{proof}

-At last, let us assume $P$ is a smooth affinoid algebra that admits an \'etale map to the ring of convergent power series $P_0$.
-By the claim above, the lemma is reduced to show that the formal completion $\calD(p)$ for $P^{\otimes p+1} \ra P$ is isomorphic to $P[[\delta_{i,j}]]$, which is proved in \cite[Section 13]{BMS}. \end{proof} Our next observation is about the Euler sequence for the degeneracy map $D(p)\ra D$.
-Denote by $\Omega_{D(p)/D}^1$ to be the module of continuous differentials of $\calD(p)$ over $\calD$ under the $(\Delta(p))$-adic topology, where $\Delta(p)$ is the kernel ideal for the diagonal map $\calD(p) \ra \calD$.
+At last, let us assume $P$ is a smooth affinoid algebra that admits an \'etale map to the ring of convergent power series.
+By the claim above and the noetherianity of the envelope (\cite[Lem.\ 13.4.(ii)]{BMS}), the lemma is reduced to showing that the formal completion $\calD(p)$ for $P^{\otimes p+1} \ra P$ is isomorphic to $P[[\delta_{i,j}]]$, which is proved in \cite[Lem.\ 13.12.(ii)]{BMS}. \end{proof} Our next observation is about the Euler sequence for the degeneracy map $D(p)\ra D$.
+Denote by $\Omega_{D(p)/D}^1$ the module of continuous differentials of $\calD(p)$ over $\calD$ under the $(\Delta(p))$-adic topology, where $\Delta(p)$ is the kernel ideal for the diagonal map $\calD(p) \ra \calD$.
 Then we have \begin{lemma} The Euler sequence for the projection map $Y(p)\ra Y$ over $\Sigma_e$ induces a natural exact sequence of free $\calD(p)$-module:

 where the map $\Omega_D^1\otimes_\calD\calD(p)\ra \Omega_{D(p)}^1$ sends $dx_i\otimes 1$ to $dx_i$.